 When you need to re-edit a video that has already been rendered into a single file, you can use the VEGAS Pro Scene Detection tool to simplify the process.
 Through the power of AI, Scene Detection automatically detects cuts, fades, and crossfades in your video, then cuts the video into separate timeline clip events or subclips in your Project Media window.

-Like the other AI-powered effects in VEGAS Pro, in order for the Upscale effect to work properly, you must first install the VEGAS Deep Learning Models.
+Like the other AI-powered effects in VEGAS Pro, in order for the Scene Detection tool to work properly, you must first install the VEGAS Deep Learning Models.
 Follow the link to download the Deep Learning Models installer that you received with your VEGAS Pro purchase.
 You can also download the installer with this link.

 To use the Scene Detection tool on a video you’ve already added to your timeline, click the event’s More button and choose Detect Scenes and Split from the menu.
 The tool analyzes the media in the event and detects scene changes.
 It then automatically splits the event into separate events, each of which holds a distinct detected scene.